khutchuasopi-ops/Qa-Manual-Testing-Portfolio/Production-Management-Platform-QA/Test-Plan.md

 ## 1. Objective

-The objective of this test plan is to verify the functionality, usability, validation, and business logic of the production management platform.
+The objective of this test plan is to verify the functionality, validation, business logic, data consistency, and usability of the production management platform.

+The testing focuses on identifying reproducible issues across the main application areas and documenting the results clearly.

 ## 2. Scope